joshuatz/music-meta-dom-scraper/README.md

 ## Supported sites
 Right now, only:

 - AllMusic
 - Discogs
 - Bing search results
 - Google search result (usually)
 - Spotify (most pages)
+- Tidal (currently playing only)

 This repo was mainly created as a way to consolidate the code from two separate bookmarklets I had to use scrape those sources separately.